dkfz-unite/unite-feed-omics/Docs/models-dna.md

 **`resources`*** - file with the sample resources metadata.
 - Type: _File_
 - Supported formats: [tsv](#resources)
-- Limitations: Should be set, should contain at least one element
 - Example: `resources.tsv`

 **`*`** - Required fields